 What does however, is Vector's excellent performance on "The Man With A Gun".
 A storytelling cut, it explores the country's many vices over a laid-back beat.
 Vector's calm flow floats over the beat as, line after line, he reports of the Nigerian reality with a journalistic detachment that sells the song's truth.

 Vector goes into his latest project in a time when his place in Nigerian Hip Hop is under question.
 This happened when his almost-decade beef with M.I escalated into snakes and rats.
-While his fan base consider him to be a GOAT, in reality, he falls just below that category.
-No doubt a great, he is one of the country's more commercially-acceptable rappers.
+While his fan base considers him to be a GOAT, in reality, he falls just below that category.
+No doubt a great, he is one of the country's more commercially acceptable rappers.
 However, critical acclaim remains to be achieved.
 Vector infamously has no acclaimed classic, with many of his projects merely good.

 Vibes Before Teslim offers a worthy leap.
 However, it is an EP, and expectedly, wouldn't count for much.
 In the grand scale of things, though, it would be viewed as the project Vector put out after the beef which, more than questioning his position, questioned his character.
 On VBT, Vector is nimble with his showmanship: most obviously is the scraping of the original verse of "Judas (The Rat)" which revealed not-so-good personal info on Jesse Jagz.
 Another case: he goes for the colors; as opposed to dropping haughty bars over hard-hitting beats, he curates 28 minutes worth of an enjoyable listen.
-He promises vibes before 'Teslim' (most likely his next album), and he delivers: it is the most surest (the self discovery part) Vector has been in a while.
-Hopefully he keeps the form into the new album, and that GOAT talk will surely come up again.
+He promises vibes before 'Teslim' (most likely his next album), and he delivers: it is the surest (the self-discovery part) Vector has been in a while.
+Hopefully, he keeps the form into the new album, and that GOAT talk will surely come up again.